rossumai/university/docs/learn/master-data-hub/configuration-examples.md

 }
 ```

-Note that one disadvantage of this second normalization approach is that `__normalized_score` can be exactly "1" even when `__score` has low value.
+Note that one disadvantage of this second normalization approach is that `__normalizedSearchScore` can be exactly "1" even when `__searchScore` has low value.
 It might be a good idea to combine both scores to filter out results that would normally be considered not-a-match.

 ## Fuzzy match score normalization - non-compound query